Updated: February 2022

 What the research tells us – and doesn’t tell us

 The physiological vs active management of the ‘third stage’ has been going on since I was a student midwife (I did a literature review on it as an assessment).
-Today I am doing it the easy way and relying Cochrane to review the studies for me (Begley, et al. 2015; Westhoff, Cotter & Tolosa 2013).
-In summary, the reviews note that there is a ‘lack of high quality evidence’ but conclude that active management reduces the risk of haemorrhage in an ‘all risk’ population birthing in hospital.
+Today I am doing it the easy way and relying Cochrane to review the studies for me (Begley, et al. 2019; Salati et al. 2019).
+In summary, the reviews note that there is a ‘lack of high quality evidence’ but conclude that active management reduces the risk of haemorrhage in a ‘mixed risk’ population birthing in hospital.
 They also raise concerns about side effects – increased blood pressure, afterpains and vomiting (probably due to the use of syntometrine in some studies); reduced birthweight for baby (probably due to reduced blood volume following premature clamping); more women returning to hospital with bleeding (?).
-In regards to the last side effect – anecdotally midwives report greater blood loss on the post natal ward after the syntocinon or syntometrine has worn off but this is not measured in studies.
+In regard to the last side effect – anecdotally, midwives report greater blood loss on the postnatal ward after the syntocinon or syntometrine has worn off but this is not measured in studies.

 Back to my initial title statement

 A safe and effective physiological placental birth requires effective endogenous oxytocin release.
-This is generally facilitated by:
+This is facilitated by: